The Society of Folk Dance Historians (SFDH)

 Information: Frances Ajoian (Schleadewitz), teacher and author of Armenian dance.

-Frances was born to Armenian parents who immigrated from Antab, Turkey, around 1922.
+Frances was born to Armenian parents who immigrated from Antab, Turkey, on May 29, 1928.
 She lived with her mother after her father's death in 1952 until her marriage in 1959.
 For twelve years, she worked as a secretary, then went into insurance underwriting.

 In 2002, Frances started folk dancing with local Fresno clubs in 1950.
 A year or so later, she was asked to form a group to put on an exhibition of Armenian dances at an October Raisin Harvest Festival, hosted by the Fresno Folk Dance Council of the Folk Dance Federation of California.
 Although she had long been interested in Armenian folk dancing, this was the start of her serious efforts to do research in the field.
 She asked various young people at the Hye (a word Armenians have for themselves) doings to join her in learning Armenian dances.
 She made arrangements to rent a hall, bought a phonograph and records, learned two Hye bars (Armenian dances), and taught them to her new students thus beginning her teaching career.
 She named the group the Cilicia Dancers.